Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 )
 ```

-**Key Implementation Details:**
+**Key Details:**
 - **Delivery Tags**: Each message gets a unique delivery tag that's scoped to the channel
 - **Callbacks**: Separate handlers for ACK (success) and NACK (failure) responses
-- **waitForConfirms**: Essential for ensuring all callbacks are triggered before proceeding
+- **waitForConfirms**: Essential for ensuring all callbacks are triggered before proceeding and returning channel to the cache

-To be honest it almost the same to just waitForConfirms but here you get some observability on failures and theoretically can even retry if you keep mapping of message to channel + delivery tag
+To be honest, it's almost the same as just using waitForConfirms, but here you get some observability on failures and can theoretically even retry if you keep a mapping of message to channel + delivery tag.

 ## Correlated Async ACK: Non-Blocking Individual Message Tracking

-For even better performance and granular control, correlated publisher confirmations offer asynchronous, non-blocking message tracking:
+For granular control, correlated publisher confirmations offer asynchronous, non-blocking message tracking:

 ```kotlin
 fun publishWithAsyncAck(messages: List<Message>) {